 Jacky's expert tip: Andersonville is recognized as the "shop local capital of Chicago," with the largest network of local and independent businesses.
 It is also home to one of Chicago's largest LGBTQ+ populations.

-Named USA Today's "Top 10 American Flea Markets," Randolph Street Market celebrates 15 years in 2018 in Chicago's West Loop neighborhood.
+Named USA Today's "Top 10 American Flea Markets," Randolph Street Market celebrates 17 years in 2020 in Chicago's West Loop neighborhood.
 Pickers find a one-stop-shop extravaganza with an array of goods plus entertainment, food and fun from more than 300 vendors.
 The European-style antiques and vintage market (some call it "the Barney's of Vintage") stocks home design, antiques and vintage, fashion, artwork, jewelry and all kinds of treasures.
-It's strictly indoors during winter but spills out onto the property outside from late spring through fall expanding to over five acres of shopping, continuous live music and refreshments, not to mention people watching.
+It's strictly indoors during winter but spills out onto the property outside from late spring through fall expanding to over five acres of shopping, continuous live music and refreshments, not to mention people-watching.
 Check the web site for the dates of the monthly two-day market festival that takes place rain or shine.

 Recommended for Shopping Malls and Centers because: It's one of the largest, longest running, and highly praised vintage markets in Chicago.

 There's more than shopping at Water Tower Place, an eight-level shopping center located at the northern tip of the Magnificent Mile.
 In addition to 104 stores, there are myriad dining options, a theater that is part of Broadway in Chicago and the Chicago Sports Museum.
 Shops like a massive Lego Store, Macy's, Forever 21 and Sephora share space with foodlife, which features 14 kitchens serving food made from scratch daily.
 People come from all over the world to shop at the American Girl Place store.
-New shopping include IRL (in real life) an immersive experience that aims to keep brick and mortar shopping alive.
+New shopping includes IRL (in real life) an immersive experience that aims to keep brick and mortar shopping alive.
 You are encouraged to touch, learn and experience new products from brands that are normally only available online.
 Forever 21's new beauty boutique.
-Riley Rose, is a bright and colorful new space focused on accessories, cosmetics and home goods for millennials.
+Riley Rose is a bright and colorful new space focused on accessories, cosmetics and home goods for millennials.

 Recommended for Shopping Malls and Centers because: In addition to 104 shops, there are full and quick service restaurants plus Foodlife and Foodease with 14 restaurants in a food hall.